-- 1. increased potential for storm damage and weather-related natural hazards; and - 2. long-term risks of sea level rise to settlements and infrastructure such as through increased coastal flooding and erosion-; and - 3. ability for urban environments to support a reduction in greenhouse gas emissions and to be resilient to the current and future effects of climate change.
+- 1. increased potential for storm damage and weather-related natural hazards; - 2. long-term risks of sea level rise to settlements and infrastructure such as through increased coastal flooding and erosion; and - 3. ability for urban environments to support a reduction in greenhouse gas emissions and to be resilient to the current and future effects of climate change.

+'''

-''' SRMR-I2 is addressed by the following objectives:
+SRMR-I2 is addressed by the following objectives:

+...

-IM-05 - Adapting to &Climate change
+IM-O5 - Climate change

 ...

 '''